-(a) Same-Store consists of 52,291 51,802 apartment homes.

-(b) Same-Store consists of 51,858 apartment homes.

-(c) Excludes depreciation, amortization, and property management expenses.

-(d) Represents non-mature communities that have achieved 90% occupancy for three consecutive months but do not meet the criteria to be included in Same-Store Communities.

-(e) Primarily non-residential retail revenue and expense and straight-line adjustment for concessions expense.
+- (a) Same-Store consists of 51,802 52,545 apartment homes. - (b) Same-Store consists of 51,804 apartment homes. - (c) Excludes depreciation, amortization, and property management expenses. - (d) Represents non-mature communities that have achieved 90% occupancy for three consecutive months but do not meet the criteria to be included in Same-Store Communities. - (e) Primarily non-residential retail revenue and expense.